 Severe trauma, disease, and other things may require a leg to be surgically amputated.

 Different types of leg surgeries may have specific post-operative care requirements.
 Your veterinarian will recommend what type of post-op care is best for your dog and the type of surgery that was performed.

 An important part of caring for a healing dog leg is to allow the leg to rest.
 Activity restriction can be difficult for pet owners, especially if their dog is normally very active.
 But keeping a dog that has had leg surgery from jumping and running can help prevent further trauma from occurring to the surgical site.
 Activity restriction may also include blocking off any stairs, preventing the dog from going on and off of furniture, isolating the dog in a room, and discouraging play that requires excessive activity.
 Activity should not be prevented entirely, though, as too much muscle atrophy will occur if a dog does not use the leg it has surgery on at all.

 Some leg surgeries require a dog owner to assist their dog in walking.
 Slings made of towels or cloth with handles allow a dog owner to provide this controlled assistance while encouraging a dog to gently use the leg it had surgery on.

 Keeping the Leg Clean

-It may seem obvious but keeping the incision site of a leg that just had surgery is very important to help prevent infection.
-Water, baby wipes, and medicated wipes may be recommended to wipe the incision clean but soap can cause problems if not thoroughly rinsed from a fresh surgical site.
+It may seem obvious but monitoring the incision site of a leg that just had surgery is very important to help prevent infection.
+Monitoring for any yellow or green discharge or popped sutures is important and alerting your vet if you see these.
+Some veterinarians may not want you cleaning the surgical wound; if this is done improperly, it can delay healing or introduce infection in the post-operation period.
+This is largely depending on your pet's surgeon, so ask if you should do any cleaning around the area and how that should be done.
 If a cast or splint is on the leg, this will need to stay dry and clean and should be changed regularly as your veterinarian recommends.

 Medications and Supplements